Hurricane Michael batters Florida Panhandle with 155 mph winds

 About 43,000 homes and businesses customers were already without power around midday.

 At 2 p.m.
-ETD (1800 GMT), the centre of the storm was a few miles northwest of Mexico Beach and about 20 miles (30 km) southeast of Panama City.
-Michael was heading north-northeast at 14 mph (22 kph) with maximum sustained winds of 155 mph (250 kph), the hurricane centre said.
+ETD (1800 GMT), the center of the storm was a few miles northwest of Mexico Beach and about 20 miles (30 km) southeast of Panama City.
+Michael was heading north-northeast at 14 mph (22 kph) with maximum sustained winds of 155 mph (250 kph), the hurricane center said.

 More than 40 percent of daily crude oil production and more than one-third of natural gas output was lost from offshore U.S. Gulf of Mexico wells on Wednesday because of platform evacuations and shut-ins caused by Michael.